yujieho/Second_Laplacian_Eigenvalue/README.md

 </p>

 This fascinating property of planar graphs lead me to the next topic: image partition using the Laplacian of planar graph.
-(See how Random Walk matrix also benefit to image partition in [my previous project of diffusion maps](https://github.com/yujieho/Image_Partition)!)
+(See how Random Walk matrix is also used in image partition in [my previous project of diffusion maps](https://github.com/yujieho/Image_Partition)!)